vmykhalchuk/RetroProgrammer/README.md

 # Difference between Board v0.1 and v0.2
 v0.2 board has support for Arduino Micro (A4 and A6 are swapped comparing to v0.1 board) which gives possibility to support arduino micro for a sake of lost manual programs choices (not possible to select C,D,3,4), only A,B,1,2 will be active.
+Now it also has fixed pinout of ICSP port (mirrored to allow ICSP connector be directly connected without wires).

 # To be implemented
 * CRC every HRP file before programming/verifying it!